peter-tackage/github-client-demo/README.md

 * Mockito - for general mocking behavior
 * PowerMock - an extension of Mockito used for more advanced mocking, such as statics, in this case to no-op the ```AndroidPrecondition``` checks.
-* Dexmaker - for on-device mocking of classes.
+* Dexmaker - for on-device mocking of classes in instrumentation tests.
 It generates dexed classes at runtime.

 The Unit Tests are generally run via ```@RunWith(MockitoJUnitRunner.class)```.
 Its usage is optional as its main function is to initialize the mocked class fields, something that be done directly via ```MockitoAnnotations.initMocks(Object)```.